iosxr-devnet-ciscolive/clus2019-workshop/_wkinstructions/2019-01-30-step-2-playing-iosxr-Yang-Models.md

 admin@devbox:ansible$
 admin@devbox:ansible$
 ```

+The second playbook is `configure_bgp_netconf.yml` which utilizes the `netconf_config` module and accepts tparameters (netconf_ip, netconf_port, username, password and the xml file) to leverage netconf to apply xml encoded YANG modeled configuration on the router.

 The xml file used by the above playbook to configure BGP on router r1 is shown below.
 This XML data utilizes the IOS-XR BGP Config YANG model:  `Cisco-IOS-XR-ipv4-bgp-cfg`.